webix-hub/gitbook-webix-jet/chapter3.md

 ## Creating popups with $windows

 In the previous part we’ve described a popup creation by means of the scope.
 It's also possible to initialize a popup or a window with the help of the *$windows* parameter.
-It allows creating several views at once when the current view is shown and destruct them when the current view is destroyed.
+It allows creating several windows at once when the current view is shown and destruct them when the current view is destroyed.

 In the example below the code creates a list view and a few popups.